mayerrobert/jmurmel/lambda/README.md

 ## Embedded use

-LambdaJ uses Java8+ only, no third party dependencies are required.
+JMurmel uses Java8+ only, no third party dependencies are required.
 It comes as one self contained jar, no further dependencies needed.

 Minimal "Hello, World!" example: